Scholarships to Study Abroad in Spain, Cuba, Argentina and Puerto Rico

 Using Financial Aid to Study Abroad

 Study abroad does not have to be out of your reach financially.
 In fact, if you already receive financial aid most students are able to use part, if not all, of their financial aid for study abroad.
-Often, a “Contractual Agreement” or “Consortium Agreement” Form is completed by the college and Spanish Studies Abroad for purposes of applying financial aid to your study abroad program.
+Often, a “Contractual Agreement” or “Consortium Agreement” Form is completed by the college and SSA for purposes of applying financial aid to your study abroad program.
 You may contact us at [email protected] for further information and instructions regarding the transfer of financial aid.
 Your advisor or your financial aid officer can also assist you with this process.
 This must be done in advance of payment due dates.

 Imagine you are going on the Summer program which costs $5,000 and whose payment deadline is April 15th.
 You are receiving $2,000 in scholarship funds, but these funds will only be disbursed to you on June 15th.